RealMorbius/The-Dice-Game/README.md

 # The-Dice-Game
-Welcome To The Dice Game.The Dice game
+Welcome To The Dice Game.The Dice game made by
+@Eveldun
+@RealMorbius
+Just a Fun little project for school